katcipis/sophia/notes/i-lov-logs.md

 not assuming anything on how the data is used.
 This reminds greatly of the [data lake](http://martinfowler.com/bliki/DataLake.html) concept, opposing to the traditional data warehouse.
 On this case, the basic structure could be a JSON, but there is no global assumption about the structure, the contract is between each consumer <-> producer.

+### Scaling the log

+If everyone is going to integrate through the log then this log has to scale horizontally and have decent consistency (eventual, but decent :-).

+Cool stuff:

+* Sharding
+* Replication
+* Key partitioning

+Sharding and replication is well know, key partitioning is the idea to replicate and shard keys independently, this way keys are completely orthogonal and you can add new keys indefinitely without interfering on existing keys (you never get full orthogonality, but it is a good goal).

+## Good properties of a event log

+* Favor N consumers (and scales to it)
+* Persists the events
+* Enable reprocessing of past events (important to failure modes and bug fixes)
+* Lifetime of events can be configured in time or space

+### Technologies

+A list of technologies that provides these nice properties :-)

+* Kafka

 ## Consensus Algorithms